Ravine salamander

 The ravine salamander (Plethodon richmondi) is a species of salamander in the family Plethodontidae.
 The species is endemic to the United States, and it is threatened by habitat loss.

 Etymology

 The epithet, richmondi, is in honor of its discoverer, Neil D. Richmond, who later succeeded M. Graham Netting as Curator of the Section of Amphibians and Reptiles at the Carnegie Museum of Natural History, Pittsburgh, Pennsylvania.

 Description

 An adult ravine salamander is 7.5–11.5 cm (3–4½ inches) in total length (including tail).
 It has short limbs and is somewhat worm-like in appearance and movement.
 Dorsally and laterally, it is dark brown or black, with silvery or brassy flecks.
 Ventrally, unlike other small plethodontids, it is dark brown or black.

 Geographic range

-The ravine salamander is found in eastern Kentucky, Ohio, southern West Virginia, western Virginia, northwestern North Carolina, northeastern Tennessee, and southwestern Pennsylvania.
+The ravine salamander is found in eastern Kentucky, Ohio, southern West Virginia, western Virginia, and northwestern North Carolina, northeastern Tennessee.

 Habitat and behavior

 The natural habitat of P. richmondi is temperate forests, in which it prefers the slopes of valleys and ravines.
 It is a terrestrial species and is found among the leaf litter, hiding under logs, stones or stumps.
 It hibernates underground in winter and aestivates at the height of summer.